Employment and dementia

 Caring for someone with dementia can be emotionally and physically exhausting.
 Some carers decide to give up work to provide care, others continue to work.
 However, combining work and caring for someone with dementia can be challenging.
 An Alzheimer's Society survey (2010) of people with dementia and their carers found that:

 Alzheimer's Society hears examples of carers who access our services struggling to cope with caring for a loved one with dementia as well as working.
 In some instances the pressure became too much, and resulted in them having to take time off work due to illness.
 Other carers tell us that they welcomed the opportunity to take redundancy or early retirement, because they were struggling to cope.
-The State of Caring 2013 report (Carers UK, 2013) found that 17% of carers reported that their caring role had a negative impact on their work and over half of carers who have to give up work to care, have spent over 5 years out of work as a result.
+The State of Caring 2013 report (Carers UK, 2013) found that 17% of carers reported that over half of carers who have to give up work to care, have spent over 5 years out of work as a result.
 In a survey for the Carers Trust, nearly one-third of carers reported that they had not been offered health or care services at home.

 Carers must be supported to remain in work when they wish to do so, and employers should consider how they can facilitate them to do this, for example allowing flexible working hours, such as being able to take time off at short notice or work from home.
 In the Employers for Carers survey (2014), 41% of respondents stated that they would like more flexible arrangements for leave.
 However, carers tell us that there also needs to be wider changes to improve the support available for the person they care for, so that they are able to continue working.
 For example a quarter of respondents to the Employers for Carers survey reported using technology.
 This includes:

 - Greater integration between health and social care

 - Easily accessible services and information, including services that are available outside normal working hours or can be contacted by email.